kanggunh/DSC180_B11_Q2/README.md

    - **Output**: Upon completion, it outputs a `merged_label.csv` file in the `data` folder, which is used for classification testing.

 **`02_TF-IDF_vectorizer_and_models.ipynb`**
-   This notebook performs five classification algorithms:
+   This notebook performs five classification algorithms: Logistic Regression, Naive Bayes, SVM, Random Forest, XGBoost
-   - Logistic Regression
-   - Naive Bayes
-   - SVM
-   - Random Forest
-   - XGBoost

    Each model undergoes hyperparameter tuning to find optimal settings.
 The results are saved as CSV files in the `data/model_results` folder, and visualizations show the performance before and after tuning.